 If you want to practice driving at home

-If you want to be able to practice practice driving privately, both you and your chosen supervisor (partner, colleague, parent, etc) must attend a Handledarkurs (Intro course).
+If you want to be able to practice driving privately, you first must attend a Handledarkurs (Intro course).
+This is also the only course your chosen supervisor (partner, colleague, parent, etc) must attend.
 The course covers basic knowledge, useful tips and helps set up a structured approach to private training.
 The course is compulsory.

 The course is taken in groups of up to 30 people and is around 3 hours, plus breaks and registration time.
-We run the Handledarkurs in both Swedish and English and we boast some of the best facilities (including a great fika) in town!!
+We run the Handledarkurs in both Swedish and English and we boast some of the best facilities in town!!

-The biggest factor that will affect how much money a student spends on their driver’s license is the amount of hours a student needs to master all of the driving manoeuvres.
+The biggest factor that will affect how much money a student spends on their Swedish driver’s license is the amount of hours a student needs to master driving.
 Whilst everyone has different abilities and experience, generally the more hours a student practices privately at home, the fewer driving lessons they will need at a driving school.

 Step 4 – Take professional driving lessons with us!